erg55/Simon-lab-workshop/README.md

 You can blast this online against the (nr database)[https://blast.ncbi.nlm.nih.gov/Blast.cgi?PROGRAM=blastn&PAGE_TYPE=BlastSearch&LINK_LOC=blasthome] in order to better confirm what exactly it is.

 Ok lets try and find the whole mitochondrion searching in amino acid space.
-MAke sure to include the parameter to search for the invertebrate mitochondrial genetic code.
 Copy the file from my folder first:

 ```
 cp xx .
 tblastx -query mito.fas -db contigs.fasta -outfmt 6 -evalue 1e-50 -out mito.res -query_gencode 5 -db_gencode 5
 ```

 Hmm looks like several contigs?
 It would be tedious to pull them all out using grep.
 Lets' try this custom script that outputs them into a result.fas file.
 You can also specify a stricter evalue cutoff if you need to.

 ```